BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `eridian_unlocks_full.txt` - A work-in-progress; the non-`full` version
   contains what I've got working so far (which is just the Resonator unlock).
   This has the start of Analyzer/Translator too, though it acts a bit weird.
-- `torgue_full_auto.txt` - Tried to set Torgue ARs to full auto, but this didn't seem to do the trick (the version getting checked in actually tried to give them a 5-burst count).
 - `golden_chest_costs_eridium.txt` - Just testing to see if I could get the Golden Chest to take Eridium instead.
 Object/attr syntax is wrong somehow in here, and I don't really care enough to track it down.
 Also the thing